 Designed specifically with military veterans in mind, the General Richard B. Myers Veterans Program offers the support and services veterans need to secure a future as a professional biomedical technician.

 Modern training laboratories where students experience a real practical, hands-on experience with medical equipment found in today’s modern hospitals and clinics.

 Under the guidance of Air Force General Richard B. Myers (4-Star, retired) and 15th Chairman of the Joint Chiefs of Staff, Medisend’s Programs are designed in collaboration with global healthcare leaders, healthcare experts and technology innovators.

-The challenging boot-camp style training programs at the Medisend College quickly propels students into career opportunities.
-Our dedicated staff is experienced in working with veterans and their unique skills and backgrounds to ensure that the educational experience at Medisend College is successful.
+The challenging boot-camp style training programs at the Medisend College quickly propel students into career opportunities.
+Our dedicated staff help veterans leverage existing skills to get a productive educational experience, and provide job placement services.

 - College or University transcripts (official)